web3/web3.js/packages/web3-utils/README.md

 ## Types

-If you are using TypeScript then all types are defined within the package itself so no need to install any `@types` libraries.
-Just import the library and the types should be exposed.
+If you are using TypeScript all the types are defined in the `index.d.ts` file

 [docs]: http://web3js.readthedocs.io/en/1.0/